FIFA official Sheikh Ahmad resigning amid bribery claims | WHIZ News

 FIFA President Gianni Infantino said he had “taken note” of the sheikh’s move, adding in a brief statement that “I want to thank him for taking this decision which certainly was not easy to take but is in the best interest for FIFA.”

-Sheikh Ahmad resigned his candidacy ahead of a FIFA panel deciding whether to remove him on ethical grounds.

-The FIFA Review Committee, which rules on the integrity of people seeking senior FIFA positions, has been studying the sheikh’s candidacy since the allegations emerged, The Associated Press reported on Saturday.
+After the allegations emerged, the FIFA Review Committee, which rules on the integrity of people seeking senior positions, was studying the sheikh’s candidacy.

-The FIFA ethics committee is making a separate assessment of whether to provisionally suspend the sheikh, a long-time leader of Kuwait’s soccer federation who was elected to FIFA’s ruling committee in 2015.
+The FIFA ethics committee is making a separate assessment which could provisionally suspend the sheikh, a past president of Kuwait’s soccer federation who also briefly coached the national team.

 Resigning from his soccer positions does not necessarily put Sheikh Ahmad out of reach of FIFA ethics prosecutors and judges if any action was taken.